MuhammadAsimKundi/Saloon-Site/README.md

 ## Optimizations
 One of the first thing I would optimize is the UX for user engagement.
 Provide clear calls-to-action (CTAs) for appointment scheduling or contacting the salon.
-Second I would Implement touch-friendly elements and gestures. lastly I would like to monitor and update website based on user feedback and evolving web standards .
+Second I would Implement touch-friendly elements and gestures. lastly I would like to monitor and update website based on user feedback and evolving web standards.

 ## Lessons Learned